Octopus Energy Solar Panels Review 2026: Costs, Packages & Is It Worth It?

 0% VAT on solar panel installations

 All domestic solar panel installations in the UK qualify for 0% VAT until March 2027.
 This applies to Octopus Energy solar packages and includes battery storage when installed at the same time.
-This saves you approximately £1,000–£1,500 compared to the standard 20% VAT rate.
-Prices above reflect the 0% VAT rate.
+That's worth roughly £1,000 to £1,500 against the old 20% VAT rate.
+The prices above already have it baked in.

 How Octopus pricing compares to the market